markusfisch/bots/README.md

 	$ ./templates/bash/client

-If `srv` is running on another machine, you'd do:
+If `bots` is running on another machine, you'd do:

 	$ ./templates/bash/client HOSTNAME